DiamondLightSource/pymalcolm/docs/developer_docs/api/core/controller.rst

     :members:

-    Controller: A State Machine just exposes the list of allowed transitions between States.
+    Controller: A State Machine just exposes the list of allowed transitions between StatefulStates.
 The Controller provides the logic that goes behind those transitions.
 It creates a number of Methods fixing the external interface of how to control the blocks, creates some Attributes for monitoring configuration and runtime variables, and then exposes a number of hooks that